When it comes to your credit, it’s important to know how you stack up. Do you have good credit? Excellent credit? Poor credit? How can you find out?

 The importance of having good credit can’t be understated.
 From helping you get a loan, to qualifying you for a great job, good credit simply makes life easier and less expensive.

-A bad score, however, can prevent you from being able to purchase a home, work in certain industries, and will wind up costing you a bundle in higher interest rates and fees.
+Bad credit can prevent you from being able to purchase a home, work in certain industries, and will wind up costing you a bundle in higher interest rates and fees.
 However, if you understand what hurts your credit score, you can make an effort to fix bad habits and improve your credit rating.

 The Three Major Credit Agencies